Ana Lucía Armijos

-Ana Lucía Armijos Hidalgo (born October 13, 1949) is an Ecuadorian politician and economist.
+Ana Lucía Armijos Hidalgo (born October 13, 1947) is an Ecuadorian politician and economist.
 She was the first female Ecuadorian Minister of the Interior.

 Education and career

-Ana Lucía Armijos was born on October 13, 1949, to former Colonel and conservative politician Rafael Armijos in Quito.
-She completed her high school studies at Stellman College, where she achieved one of the best academic careers in that school's history.
+Ana Lucía Armijos was born on October 13, 1947, to former Colonel and conservative politician Rafael Armijos in Quito.
+She completed her high school studies at Spellman High School, where she achieved one of the best academic careers in that school's history.
 She graduated from the Catholic University of Ecuador as an economist and completed a Master's degree in economics at the University of Illinois at Urbana–Champaign and then her graduate studies in economic theory and development at the University of Mississippi.
 Armijos worked for some years as a professor at the Catholic University of Ecuador and held positions in the Central Bank of Ecuador such as analyst and numerous directorial and managerial positions.
 She was also a macroeconomist for the operational division of the World Bank's West African department.